W Idioms

 - without risk of punishment

-The young boy was able to do anything that he wanted with impunity.
+The young boy could do anything that he wanted with impunity.

 with it